 USERN prize is an international award, established by the USERN, which would be annually bestowed to junior scientists or researchers less than 40 years of age for any novel advancement or achievement in scientific education, research, or serving the humanity in five scientific fields including Formal Sciences, Physical-Chemical Sciences, Biological Sciences, Medical Sciences, and Social Sciences.

 The International Festivals for Awarding USERN prize have been held on November 10th and the prize was bestowed in the World Science Day for Peace and Development (November 10th).
-The host of the festivals were Tehran (Iran), Kharkov (Ukraine), Reggio Calabria (Italy), Budapest (Hungary), and Iran (Tehran) during 2016-2020.
+The host of the festivals were Tehran (Iran), Kharkov (Ukraine), Reggio Calabria (Italy), Budapest (Hungary), Iran (Tehran), Turkey (Istanbul), and Oman (Muscat) during 2016-2022.

 The 1st Prize Delegate "USERN Award" includes: